-If you will arrive after 6 p.m., please call and let us know.
+If you will arrive after 6 p.m., please call or email in advance let us know.

 Cancellations more than one month in advance will receive a 100% refund if we are able to rent the cabin.
 Cancellations two to four weeks in advance will receive a 50% refund if we are able to rent the cabin.
 For cancellations less than two weeks in advance, no refund is possible.

 - Use of Pine Lake’s rowboats, canoes, and kayaks [May-October, 10am-6pm]